 [Section 24 inserted by No. 24 of 1990 s.
 123; amended by No. 7 of 1996 s.
 39.]

 [25, 26.
-Repealed by No. 24 of 1990 s.
+Deleted by No. 24 of 1990 s.
 123.]

 27. Summary proceedings for the protection of property of represented persons

 (1) Where any real or personal property of a represented person is wrongly held, detained, converted or injured, or where any sum of money is due and owing to a represented person, the Public Trustee may claim and recover possession of that property or damages for its conversion or injury, or payment of that sum due and owing, by summary proceedings, as prescribed by the rules, on complaint before a Judge who, on proof to his satisfaction of the cause of complaint, may make an order requiring the person against whom the complaint is made to give up possession of the property, or to pay reasonable damages, to be fixed by the order, for the conversion or injury of the property, or to pay the sum found to be due and owing, and, in default of compliance by the person so ordered, to order in and by the same or any subsequent order that the person so ordered be committed to prison for any period not exceeding 6 months.